Making Contingency Plans

 For instance, if a hurricane at a supplier site looks like it could cause delays for a product urgently needed for production, a company can decide on a risk mitigation tactic.
 But, even if a similar situation has happened in the past, the best response won’t necessarily be the same.
 That’s because you don’t base your response solely on the type of alert, but also on the type of component.

-With predictive analytics and a holistic view of the network material flow and final product value, the company may find a new course of action in that circumstance that would yield better results.
+Predictive analytics and a holistic view of material flow and final product value can prompt different responses.
+This new course of action can lead to improved outcomes.
 An important factor in your response is how critical your material is.
 Material criticality depends on:

 - How substitutable the part is